Code-Institute-Submissions/RhiH-indistinct.light/README.md

 ## Validation

-The pages passed vaildation checks after a few amendments - including one where the DOCTYPE had been let off 3 of the pages!
-After updating this only minor elements needed amending including a space between the aria labelling in the footer as it did not have one between that and the i class. testing with  and  were both trialled during the development stages so any minor errors were picked up earlier in the process and corrected.
+The pages passed validation checks after a few amendments - including one where the DOCTYPE had been let off 3 of the pages!
+After updating this only minor elements needed amending including a space between the aria labelling in the footer as it did not have one between that and the i class. testing with both css and html trialled during the development stages so any minor errors were picked up earlier in the process and corrected.
 Towards the end of the work Lighthouse was also used to check the site.

 ![HTML Checking](docs/html-check.png)
 ![CSS Checking](docs/css-check.png)